Getting a new tattoo is exciting! But even if it's your first tattoo or 28th tattoo, never rush in. Trust me, I have and wished I had not.

 Before visiting the tattoo shop or artist, always research your design ideas ahead of time.
-You want to make sure that you can provide your tattoo artist with as much design reference as necessary.
-This will give them what they need to create your custom tattoo.
+Your tattoo artist will greatly appreciate if you provide them with as much design reference as necessary.
+This will give your tattoo artist what they need to see your vision and create your custom tattoo.

-Be confident where you want your new tattoo placement on your body.
-Think ahead, never rush in.
+Be confident where you want your new tattoo inked onto your skin.
+Again, always think ahead and never rush in.
 Visibility could be an issue.
 Ask yourself, what you may be doing in 5-10 years for employment?
 Unfortunately, tattoo stigma is still relevant today as it was years ago.
 Anywhere that you can cover-up should be fine.

-As your artist resets the tattoo stencils placement, do not settle until you are 100% confident in how it will look.
+If your artist resets the tattoo stencils placement, do not settle until you are 100% confident in how it will look.
 Remember it's your body, you make the final approval decision.
 And on that note, always consider the advice of your tattoo artist.
 You may think that the area for placement is best, but your tattoo artist from their extensive experience, may have some suggestions on a better placement on your body, based on the tattoo size and design.

 Also, consider the pain factor.
 Some areas on your body will be more painful than other areas.
-For folks, this may be a detriment on where they decide to get their tattoo.
+For some folks, this may be a detriment on where they decide to get their tattoo.
 But in the end, the temporary discomfort is worth it.

-Finding the right tattoo shop and artist will take time, never rush in.
+Finding the right tattoo shop and tattoo artist may take some time, never rush in.

-When choosing a shop, consider their online reviews, or checking their social media is always a great way to start your investigating.
+When choosing a tattoo shop, reading their online reviews, and checking out their social media is always a great way to start your investigating.
 And if there's anyone you know that has tattoos you admire; get their feedback on the tattoo shop or artist they chose to ink their skin.

-After choosing a shop and artist, always confirm their policies, including bookings, deposits, and cancellations.
+Now after you make your decision on a tattoo shop, always confirm their policies, including bookings, deposits, and cancellations.

-And never ever choose a shop or artist based on the price of the ink.
+And never ever choose a tattoo shop based on how cheap the pricing is.
 Remember "you always get what you pay for"!
 If the deal sounds to good to be true, there's good reason.

-Last but not least, make sure their shop looks clean and spotless.
-Tattoo shops should look and be as sterile as a hospital.
-Especially with Covid-19, you want to ensure your health and safety for you, not leaving with an infected tattoo.
+Last but not least, make sure their tattoo shop looks clean and spotless.
+Tattoo shops should look and be as sterile as a hospital if not more, to ensure the health and safety for you, not leaving with an infected tattoo.

-If you don't have an artist, do your homework.
-You can do this from home by reviewing their social medial accounts.
+If you don't have an artist, do your homework, which can be done from home by reviewing their social media accounts.
 There should be plenty of posts showing off their artistic skills.

-It's also important that you find an artist who gets your style and wants to work with you.
-And an artist that does work that matches the style or tattoo idea you are looking for.
+It's important that you find a tattoo artist who gets your style and wants to work with you.
+You also want to find tattoo artist that does tattoo work that matches the style or tattoo idea you are looking for.
 Every tattoo artist will interpret your design idea in a different way.
 And some artists have a particular style that they prefer to do.

 After you find a shop and artist, next would be to schedule a consultation to meet them.
 Now, remember, they are tattooing you, so treat it like an interview.

-When planning to get a tattoo, you also want to consider the timing or scheduling.
-Post-recovery aftercare is very important for the longevity of how your tattoo will look.
+When planning to get a tattoo, you should consider the timing or scheduling.
+Post-recovery tattoo aftercare is very important for the longevity of how your tattoo will look.
 As per the above, the scheduled appointments available may not work best for you.

 Consider the following points for timing when to get inked:

-Choosing a high-quality aftercare product can make the world of a difference on how your tattoo recovers.
-Always read the reviews.
+Choosing a high-quality aftercare product can make the world of a difference on how your tattoo recovers, and be safer for your skin and body.

-Last but not least, start a pre tattoo skin preparation plan.
+Last but not least, start a pre-tattoo skin preparation plan.
 This may be new for many people to consider.
-But the healthier your skin is before getting inked, can make the world of a difference in tattoo procedure and post-tattoo recovery.
-Healthy skin = bold vibrant tattoos.
+But the healthier your skin is before getting inked, it can make the world of a difference in the tattoo procedure and post-tattoo recovery.
+Healthy skin = bold vibrant tattoos for life.